Michael Beckley: Career

+Acting

 Beckley made his first permanent move to the UK in 1984.
-He appeared on the London Fringe in All The Way Home and attended dozens of plays in and around London, including many on the West End starring actors such as Anthony Hopkins (Pravda) and Glenda Jackson (Phaedra) and many leading actors of the day.
+He appeared on the London Fringe in All The Way Home and attended dozens of plays in and around London, including many on the West End starring actors such as Anthony Hopkins (in Pravda) and Glenda Jackson (in Phaedra).
 He also took drop-in acting classes at the London Actors' Centre studying Chekhov, Shakespeare, comedy, voice and movement.
-It was during this time in London that he decided to commit to his decision to be an actor.
+It was during this time in London that he decided to commit to becoming an actor.

 On returning to Australia in late 1986 he auditioned for Australia's leading drama school NIDA (National Institute of Dramatic Art) but was not accepted.
-He went and studied part-time under Gillian Owen, a RADA-trained actor, who ran The Sydney Acting School, and then auditioned for NIDA again in late 1987.
-He was accepted.
+He studied part-time under Gillian Owen, a RADA-trained actor, who ran the Sydney Acting School, and then auditioned for NIDA again in late 1987.
+He was accepted, and the next three years saw him studying there full-time.

-The next three years saw him studying full-time at NIDA.
-(Alumni include Miranda Otto, Jacqueline McKenzie, Jeremy Sims and the writer Reg Cribb.)

-With just one week to go – echoing his departure from high school – Beckley was approached by Wayne Harrison, then artistic director of Sydney Theatre Company, to appear as Frid in that company's production of Sondheim's A Little Night Music.
-(He appeared opposite a then unknown Toni Collette as Petra.)
+With just one week of study to go – echoing his departure from high school – Beckley was approached by Wayne Harrison, then-artistic director of Sydney Theatre Company, to appear as Frid in the company's production of Sondheim's A Little Night Music.
+He appeared opposite a then-unknown Toni Collette as Petra.
 With the school's blessing, Beckley began his post-student career a week earlier than expected and graduated with his class at the official ceremony in early 1991.

 The next few years saw Beckley work for various companies in a range of projects.
-These included a rigorous 6-month T.I.E. (theatre in education) tour for the Bell Shakespeare Company which Beckley still considers as "earning one's stripes".
-Other cast members were Berynn Schwerdt, Colleen Cross and Julia Zemiro (now a household name on Australian televisions).
+These included a rigorous 6-month T.I.E. (theatre in education) tour for the Bell Shakespeare Company which he still considers as "earning one's stripes".
+Julia Zemiro was also a cast member.

-Small television roles started to appear on his CV between theatre jobs.
 He had guest roles on the Australian police series Water Rats and the Australian/American sci-fi series Farscape.

-Wayne Harrison invited him back to the STC to appear in Antony and Cleopatra starring theatre stars Sandy Gore and John Stanton.
-The prestigious Griffin Theatre Company cast him in Clark in Sarajevo and then as the leading role of Dave in Neil Cole's play Alive at Williamstown Pier, the true story of a politician's fight with bipolar disorder and his consequent "outing" by the Australian media.
+Wayne Harrison invited him back to the STC to appear in Antony and Cleopatra.
+The prestigious Griffin Theatre Company cast him in Clark in Sarajevo and then as the leading role of Dave in Neil Cole's play Alive at Williamstown Pier, the true story of a politician's fight with bipolar disorder and his consequent 'outing' by the Australian media.
 Beckley received strong praise for his portrayal from national critics.
-The Australian Jewish News called his work "virtuoso".
-Lydia Clifford of The Daily Telegraph writing "I felt privileged to be a spectator of emerging talent".